NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/setup-git-dir.md

 On a command line, Git commands are written as `git verb`, where `verb` is what we actually want to do.

-Set up you own git with the folowing command, using your own information instead of NEON's.
+Set up you own git with the following command, using your own information instead of NEON's.

 ```bash